Florida Keys National Marine Sanctuary Regulations

 - Spearfishing.

-- Possession of spearfishing equipment, except while passing through without interruption.
+- Possession of spearfishing equipment, except while passing through without interruption

 Activities prohibited in the Great White Heron and Key West National Wildlife Refuge Management Areas:

-- National Marine Sanctuaries Act
+The National Marine Sanctuaries Act